ythuang26/infant_mortalitypred/README.md

 The objective of this project was to create a model that would predict the top 3 causes of infant death based on 8 user feature inputs.
 The causes of death were categorized according to the International Classification of Diseases, Tenth Revision (ICD-10).

 View deployed model here:

+### File Descriptions:

+Infant Mortality Predictions: Jupyter Notebooks.
+Part 1 comprises Exploratory Data Analysis, Basic Data Transformation, Constructing the DataFrame and Search for Best Features and Fine-Tuning Parameters.
+Part 2 includes Creating a Machine Learning Model, Saving the Model, and Making Predictions with the Model.

+Infant Mortality Rates by Race and Ethnicity, 2021.zip: 2021 US infant mortality rates separated by maternal race and ethnicity.
+From the CDC.
+Used specifically in visualize_page.py.

+app.py: Launches app.

+baby.jpg: Picture used in predict_page.py.

+data.zip: Infant mortality rates from the World Health Organization.
+Contains information from various countries from over the years.
+Used Used specifically in visualize_page.py.

+df_intx.csv: Dataframe created at the end of Infant Mortality Predictions - Part 1.
+Final dataframe used to create model.

+ensemble1.pkl.zip: Model.
+Used specifically in predict_page.py.

+explore_page.py: Explore page of the app.

+linkco2015usnum.csv, linkco2015usnum.zip: Original dataset from the National Bureau of Economic Research.
+Used also in explore_page.py.

+predict_page.py: Predict page of the app.

+requirements.txt: Lists libraries used and version numbers.

+visualize_page.py: Visualize page of the app.